The Photobook Ecosystem

 V. What is the role of community?

-"For me community is everything.
-I really like how Tamsin spoke about her practice and this idea of small and smallness.
+PJ: For me community is everything.
 There was a really great essay by David Josselit and Enzo Camacho, In Praise of the Small.
-I think as we develop community, we find the people that fulfill the role of globalization in the spreading of knowledge.
-I think the internet also helps with that.
-But at least for me, I feel like I was more interested in between small and big...
-Brian Lamotte also talks about this kind of DIY Zine culture which I'm more affiliated with.
-I should say that I'm not a commercial publisher, but it is an ethos.
-It's this idea that we can keep this together and we can share this together and together is always better.
-Maybe that's why I find people in the risograph community so much more endearing than the rest of the art world because we all have this shared misery, or the shared suffering of running these machines and operating them and collating pages.
-We see all of the labor that goes into making a book and working with the artists.
-So we are not competitive against each other.
-We are more willing to share and support each other.
-This is evidenced in these small communities.
-We used to have a Slack group and now there's a Discord group and there are many Facebook groups where people from all over the world, all skill levels, all levels of career, communicate their fears, frustrations, questions, desires, and there's this resource there."
-Paul John, Endless Editions, Brooklyn Art Book Fair, Jan Van Eyke Academy
+I think as we develop community, we find the people that fulfil the role of globalisation in the spreading of knowledge, the internet also helps with this.
+But at least for me, I feel like I was more interested in between small and big.
+Brian Lamotte also talks about this kind of DIY zine culture which I’m more affiliated with.
+I should say that I’m not a commercial publisher, but it is an ethos.
+It’s this idea that we can keep this together and we can share this together and together is always better.
+Maybe that’s why I find people in the risograph community so much more endearing than the rest of the art world because we all have this shared misery, or the shared suffering, of running these machines and operating them and collating pages.
+We see all of the labour that goes into making a book and working with the artists, so we are not competitive against each other.
+We are more willing to share and support each other, and this is evidenced in these small communities.
+We used to have a Slack group and now there’s a Discord group and there are many Facebook groups where people from all over the world, all skill levels, all levels of career, communicate their fears, frustrations, questions, desires, and there’s this shared resource there.

-"For me the role of this community is really about being curious and finding answers to things that aren't necessarily out there and easy to find.
-Together learning and sharing as we're going and being really open about what we don't know, what we want to know and how we can help each other along.
-I think especially with ecological sustainability there's a strong need to share locally.
-What might be the best paper or the best printers to print a certain type of work here in London wouldn't be the same as somewhere else in Europe or somewhere else in the world.
-So there's very much a need to share these kind of resources locally, but then there's also a lot about the conversations which are global and common to everybody.
-So I think it's important to also have a more connected and wider network which talks about how these subjects or threads connect us all together. " Tamsin Green, manual.editions
+TG: For me the role of this community is really about being curious and finding answers to things that aren’t necessarily out there and easy to find.
+Together learning and sharing as we’re going and being really open about what we don’t know, what we want to know, and how we can help each other along.
+I think especially with ecological sustainability there’s a strong need to share locally.
+What might be the best paper or the best printers to print a certain type of work here in London wouldn’t be the same as somewhere else in Europe or somewhere else in the world.
+So there’s very much a need to share these kinds of resources locally, but then there’s also a lot about the conversations which are global and common to everybody.
+So it’s also important to have a more connected and wider network which talks about how these subjects or threads connect us together.

-"My involvement or engagement with book making comes originally from a place of Zine making and DIY stuff and organizing book fairs in London.
-That being the center point of where I discovered an interest and where Sarah and I joined to begin making projects together as Loose Joints.
-So the need to share is obviously inherent with being a publisher...
-Where I'm sitting right now, over there is a partition wall and anybody can walk into effectively our office, four days a week and start asking questions.
-And they do.
-This is also a city where the familiarity with independent and photography publishing is not maybe there, we're the first place really doing this.
+LC: My involvement or engagement with book making comes originally from a place of zine making and organising book fairs in London.
+That being where I discovered an interest and where Sarah and I joined to begin making projects together as Loose Joints.
+So the need to share is obviously inherent with being a publisher..
+Where I’m sitting right now, over there is a partition wall and anybody can walk into our office effectively, four days a week and start asking questions, and they do.
+This is also a city where the familiarity with independent and photography publishing is not there, we’re the first place really doing this.
 So you actually have a lot of very interesting conversations with people about the nuts and bolts of how we produce these things.
-I'm obviously also deeply excited about book fairs happening again.
-These are meeting points and coming together points, not just for the public seeing what we do, but for other publishers to exchange what's going on.
-Because a lot of stuff is happening at the moment."
-Lewis Chaplin, Loose Joints
+I’m obviously also deeply excited about book fairs happening again.
+These are meeting points and coming together points, not just for the public seeing what we do, but for other publishers to exchange what’s going on.
+Because a lot of stuff is happening at the moment.

-"There are sustainability reps from departments across the museum who meet regularly, not just to discuss things like exhibitions and loans, but to discuss wider issues like how to deal with waste from the cafe, where we source prints from in the museum shop...
+CG: There are sustainability reps from departments across the museum who meet regularly, not just to discuss things like exhibitions and loans, but to discuss wider issues like how to deal with waste from the cafe, where we source prints from in the museum shop.
 But then there are more informal groups as well.
-Our book conservators for example speak to book conservators in other institutions...
+Our book conservators, for example, speak to book conservators in other institutions.
 But speaking to artists is a really interesting one as well and something that we could perhaps do more of.
-Often it's the smaller informal groups that are the most exciting.
-They are what Tamsin and Paul were talking about, these safe spaces to talk about the issues and to be open about the complexities of the subject and the compromises that we're having to make in balancing the quality and longevity of the books that we make with what we can achieve in the museum in terms of output, whilst still keeping to sustainable standards."
-Catriona Gourlay, NAL, V&A
+Often it’s the smaller informal groups that are the most exciting, they are what Tamsin and Paul were talking about, these safe spaces to talk about the issues and to be open about the complexities of the subject and the compromises that we’re having to make.
+Balancing the quality and longevity of the books with what we can achieve in the museum in terms of output, whilst still keeping to sustainable standards.

-Case Study F: Brooklyn Art Book Fair
+Case Study: Brooklyn Art Book Fair

 New York (2017-)